 The Canon EOS 100D (called Canon SL1 in some regions) and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in March 2013 and November 2015.
-The 100D is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
-The cameras are based on an APS-C (100D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 23.7 MP.
+The 100D is a DSLR, while the M Typ 262 is a rangefinder-focusing mirrorless camera.
+The cameras are based on an APS-C (100D) and a full frame (M Typ 262) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.7 MP.

 The physical size and weight of the Canon 100D and the Leica M Typ 262 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is somewhat larger (4 percent) than the Canon 100D.
 Moreover, the M Typ 262 is substantially heavier (67 percent) than the 100D.
 It is noteworthy in this context that the M Typ 262 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.